 It reminded her of a scarecrow, and Jane immediately knew what she had to do.

 Not waiting for the scarecrow to finish its task, she took aim and fired once.
 It staggered, head snapping back as her shot connected.
 An eruption of black sludge splashed across the wall.
 Then it tilted its attention to Jane, skull locked in a skeletal grin.
-Its newly installed eye rolled in its head, sagging within the socket like it had yet to be properly assimilated.
+Its newly installed eye rolled in its head, sagging within the socket in a way that suggested it had yet to be properly assimilated.
 A reddish black sludge crept out the bullet hole, slowly flowing down its face.

 Clicking its teeth in a chatter the scarecrow shambled toward Jane, off balance but ready to strike.
 She fired another shot into its face that cracked the skull along the right side, sending a flood of black paste down onto the wood floor.
 It took another staggered step and she fired the third into its heart.
 The organ squelched, leaking black pus, but it stood undeterred.

 Jane hesitated, unsure where to place her last shot.
 Nothing seemed to have any real effect.
 Missing most of its head and with no discernible weakness in its vitals she realized there was only one option left.

 She broke into a sprint, trying to dash past the scarecrow only to find a horrific pain tear through her arm.
 The creature had lunged faster than she had anticipated, impaling her bicep with its bone-spear.
 Body twisted mid-run she turned frantically, trying to pull herself free while it quietly began to drag her back.
 She screamed in pain and fear and anger.
 It sounded like an explosion of force sounded off somewhere nearby, then suddenly she was on the ground, free.